 Most colleges don't charge students on an annual basis but instead require payment semester by semester.
 If you ever need to take an additional semester of classes to complete you degree you shouldn't have to pay for a full academic year.
-These our estimated costs for a semester at Louisiana State University and Agricultural & Mechanical College.
+These our estimated costs for a semester at Louisiana State University.

 |Louisiana Resident Tuition Per Semester||$4,019|